brianhlin/bosco-override-template/README.md

 A common example is the binary path for the batch system's executables.
 Bosco expects to find the executables in `/usr/bin`, but the remote batch system may have binaries come from somewhere else.
 This option can be overriden in `bosco_override/glite/etc/blah.config`

+Batch system specific parameters can be added in the scripts found in `bosco_override/glite/etc/blahp/`

 ## How to use

 When preparing the configuration for a new SLATE OSG HostedCE you will need to setup a **git repository** which the application will use to clone the overrides to the remote cluster.